hernantz/blog/content/some-reviews-part-2.md

 which, of course, I won't ever get (sad face).
 Anyways, the game is really fun.
 The art is anectodic, and I would rather have sticked with spaceships and bases.
 There is no concept of events as there is in Star Realms, which I think was a good addition.
-The hero packs are great, but I would have done the hero also be a playable card (as a champion).
+The hero packs are shit, you get a bunch of useless cards: new per characters life trackers, a hero card (just a picture), more gold and new cards that introduce new rules/mechanics without reason.
-**score: 4.2**
+**score: 4.0**